Spicy Peanut Chicken Noodles

 And we’re back with another Asian noodle recipe!
 But this time it’s with chicken.
 These spicy chicken noodles are my favorite weeknight dinner recipe.
+They’re saucy, spicy with hints of sweet, peanut butter and so easy to make.

 While there’s plenty of types of Asian Inspired spicy noodles, this particular recipe doesn’t fit into one category.
 There’s dan dan noodles, gochujang korean noodles, but this is a cross between sesame noodles, peanut noodles and spicy chili noodles.